RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/creating_the_job_dag.md

 2--/
 ```

-This is admittedly a silly way to do things because the negativly-charged residues found in node 1 are not present when sampling posativly-charged residues in node 2.
+This is admittedly a silly way to do things because the negatively-charged residues found in node 1 are not present when sampling posatively-charged residues in node 2.
 In practice, you might do something like this instead:

 ```